 - Collect patient information through direct patient interviews, questionnaires and chart abstractions;process documents and enters information into databases or case report forms.

 - Collaborate with study team and physicians to assist in determining patient eligibility for research protocols.

 - Collect, process, ship, and maintain paperwork for blood and/or biological specimens according to

 - procedures outlined in study protocol and SOPs.

-- Maintains records and regulatory documents and records for respective research studies to ensure compliance with FDA and other governing entities.
-(10%)
+- Maintains study records and regulatory documents for research studies.

 - Bachelor's degree in a related field.
 Four years of related experience may substitute for degree requirement.

 Baylor College of Medicine requires employees to be fully vaccinated -subject to approved exemptions-against vaccine-preventable diseases including, but not limited to, COVID-19 and influenza.

 Baylor College of Medicine is an Equal Opportunity/Affirmative Action/Equal Access Employer.